sahha-ai/sahha_flutter/README.md

 ### Apple iOS

-#### Enabling Health Kit

-Before you can connect to Apple Health, you must enable the HealthKit capabilities for your app using the Signing & Capabilities pane of the project editor:

-- Add `HealthKit` entitlement to your Xcode project
-- Select your App Target in the Project panel
-- Select Signing & Capabilities
-- Tap the + button
-- Select HealthKit from the list
-- Double-click the capability to add it to your project

-In the Project navigator of the main window, select the project — the root group with the same name as your app — and in the project editor that appears, select the appropriate target and then click the Signing & Capabilities tab.

-In the toolbar, click the Library button (+) to open the Capabilities library.
-Alternatively, click + Capability to the left of the build configurations, or choose `Editor` > `Add Capability`.
-The Capabilities library displays only the capabilities available to the target platform and your program membership.
-Select a capability in the list to view its description on the right.

-Select HealthKit from the list of capabilities.

-After you add the HealthKit capability, Xcode links the HealthKit framework to your target and updates the target’s entitlements file to include the HealthKit Entitlement.
-If Xcode automatically manages the signing of your app, it also enables HealthKit for your app’s App ID.

-#### Background Delivery

-In order for the Sahha SDK to passively collect health data, your app will need to enable background delivery for HealthKit:

-- Select your project in Xcode’s Project navigator.
-- Select the app’s target from the Targets list.
-- Click the Signing & Capabilities tab in the project editor.
-- Find the HealthKit capability.
-- Enable the nested Background Delivery capability.

-#### Add Usage Descriptions

-Follow these steps to add the usage description for reading health data to your app’s target:

-- Select your App Target in the Project panel
-- Select Info
-- Tap the + button to add a new key
-- Choose Privacy - Health Share Usage Description.
-- Write a clear description for the key value such as This app needs your health info to deliver mood predictions.

-For more information enabling Health Kit, please refer to this [page](https://docs.sahha.ai/docs/data-flow/sdk/setup#minimum-requirements)

-### Apple iOS

 #### Enable HealthKit

 - Open your project in Xcode and select your **App Target** in the Project panel.